MichaelCurrin/code-cookbook/recipes/fonts/README.md

 ## VS Code

 The Menlo for Powerline font was identified as a font to help VS Code show properly in the terminal in Linux Lite.
-Though the issue is similar when using the standard prompt.

 Copy font downloaded from [repo](https://github.com/abertsch/Menlo-for-Powerline).